ofiwg/libfabric/man/fi_endpoint.3.md

 Receive contexts are independent receive queues for receiving incoming data.
 Ordering and synchronization between contexts are not guaranteed.
 Conceptually a receive context behaves similar to a receive-only endpoint.
-A receive context may be configured with fewer attributes than the base endpoint, such as fewer capabilities, relaxed ordering, etc.  Each receive context has its own completion queue.
+A receive context may be configured with fewer capabilities than the base endpoint and with different attributes (such as ordering requirements and inject size) than other contexts associated with the same scalable endpoint.
+Each receive context has its own completion queue.
 The number of receive contexts associated with an endpoint is specified during endpoint creation.

 Receive contexts are often associated with steering flows, that specify which incoming packets targeting a scalable endpoint to